Towards Fair Graph Prompting: A Dual-Prompt Mechanism for Mitigating Attribute and Structural Bias

 Debiasing pre-trained GNN models via graph prompting during adaptation is non-trivial due to two key challenges.
 The first challenge arises from \emph{attribute bias}.
-For example, we can observe from \cref{fig:bias_statistic}(a) that the distributions of three attributes (i.e., house status, guarantor, and residency duration) are inconsistent across different gender groups in the German credit dataset~\citep{Dua:2017}.
+For example, we can observe from Figure~\ref{fig:bias_statistic}(a) that the distributions of three attributes (i.e., house status, guarantor, and residency duration) are inconsistent across different gender groups in the German credit dataset \cite{Dua:2017}.
 In real-world scenarios, recruitment platforms may exhibit attribute bias, where user features like gender or age affect recommendations, limiting opportunities for some groups.
 In the graph data used for downstream tasks, sensitive information (e.g., gender or race information) is often carried by node attributes, both explicitly and implicitly.
 Intuitively, graph prompting can modify the graph data by directly masking these sensitive attributes to suppress their explicit influence on pre-trained GNN models.
 However, the remaining attributes can still encode sensitive information implicitly, thereby undermining efforts to promote fairness.
-The second challenge lies in \emph{structure bias}, where graph connectivity patterns differ across demographic subgroups~\citep{dai2021fairgnn,dong2022edits}.
-For instance, in the Pokec\_n and Pokec\_z datasets (\cref{fig:bias_statistic}(b)), neighbors’ sensitive attributes vary markedly, with most nodes connected predominantly to same-group neighbors.
+The second challenge lies in \emph{structure bias}, where graph connectivity patterns differ across demographic subgroups \cite{dai2021fairgnn,dong2022edits}.
+For instance, in the Pokec\_n and Pokec\_z datasets (Figure~\ref{fig:bias_statistic}(b)), neighbors’ sensitive attributes vary markedly, with most nodes connected predominantly to same-group neighbors.
 Such patterns create ``echo chambers'' that limit exposure to diverse information.
 Through message passing, GNNs can further amplify these disparities: nodes with few neighbors receive limited information, and nodes surrounded by same-group neighbors receive homogeneous signals.